vahagn-grigoryan/pokemon/README.md

 ## Tests

-- Implement tests for bullet points 1 and 2 in the acceptance criteria.
+- Project uses Cypress to test for bullet points 1 and 2 in the acceptance criteria.

-You don't have to spend too much time on styling if you're limited on time.
-Just focus on building an application that will make even Pikachu proud.

-## When Finished
-You have been invited as an outside collaborator in this repository.
-Please send the code test to us by:
-* Create a new branch in this repository
-* Create a pull request from that branch to the main branch
+### Prettify
+`npm run prettify` runs prettier over your `*.ts`, `*.scss`, and `*.html` files.

+### Lint
+`npm run lint` lints the project.

+### Before each git commit!
+Please run `npm run is-fe-green`.
+It will prettify, lint, and test (unit + e2e) the project to decrease the chance of your build pipeline failing.

+This will perform all the steps to build a pipeline on your machine.
+This can save us from possible frustration and waste of time.

+### End-to-end tests
+`npm run test-e2e` executes Cypress end-to-end tests.